 clock to time the birth process

 Another component of a successful live birth is the use of an electronic foaling alert system and closed circuit TV.
 Even with one mare this could save you a major heartache.
-Foals suffocate often when birthing unattended.
-Since most mares foal at night, sleep deprivation is a reality for those who are expecting a number of foal.
+Foals often suffocate in the white amniotic sack when birthing unattended.
+Since most mares foal at night, sleep deprivation is a reality for those who are expecting a number of foals.
 These surveillance systems can help reduce your sleep loss, yet still keep vigilance over the expectant mares.
 A few minutes can mean the difference between a live or dead foal.
-Miniature foals are notorious for being born alive, but failing to break out of the tough white amniotic sacks, they suffocate.
+Miniature foals are notorious for being born alive, but failing to break out of the tough white amniotic sacks, suffocating.

 When you think birthing is at hand, wrap the mare’s tail with vet wrap.
 Fold the tail hairs over the first two wraps and start wrapping in the middle going up being careful to be snug, but not stretched tight which can cut off circulation.
 Do not use an elastic arm wrap.
 This can injure the tail bone by cutting off circulation.
 Pull up a section of tail hair and then wrap down.
 Once you are past the tail bone, pull the wrap tightly around the ball of the hair at the bottom.
 Then finish the wrap on just the tail hair.
 Wrapping is done to minimize the contamination from tail hairs, keeps the hairs out of the way during foaling assistance, keep the foaling discharges out of the hair and out of the way of the newborn foal looking to nurse.